 “Always use conditioner, even on the days you don’t wash your hair, get your hair wet and condition it.
 Get into a three- or four-day cycle where, for instance, you wash the hair on Monday, then wet and condition it Tuesday, Wednesday, and Thursday; then wash and condition again on Friday.”

-Recommended products: Go forin an easy-to-transport tube.
-It’s chock full of good stuff like pro-vitamin B5, biotin, and silk protein; natural oils like tea tree leaf, jojoba oil, and peppermint; and sea kelp (are you paying attention, Aquaman?), basil, and green tea extract.
+Recommended products: Go for green tea extract.in an easy-to-transport tube.
+It’s chock full of good stuff like pro-vitamin B5, biotin, and silk protein; natural oils like tea tree leaf, jojoba oil, and peppermint; and sea kelp, basil, and

 What about drying?
-“If you need to get the wet out of your hair, it’s fine … I’m not into men blow-drying their hair.
+“If you need to get the wet out of your hair, it’s fine … I’m not into men blow drying their hair.
 It looks ‘pushed’ … though that may be the look you’re going for!
 But a good wash and wear cut is best.
 Some people say their hair dries ‘too puffy.’
 I have a really simple solution: throw a hat on!
 Just throw your hair in whatever direction and pull a ski hat on.
-It flattens out the hair and is kind of a foolproof thing … it’s like using the winter to tame your hair,” says Gaita.
+It flattens out the hair and is kind of a foolproof thing … it’s like using the winter to tame your hair,” Gaita said.

 Recommended products: “There is also a product calledthat you can put in to weigh hair down.”

 Everybody should also have a good brush.
 Use it on the regular to keep your hair looking smooth and glossy.

 Recommended products: “I like a natural hair brush, with a boar’s hair and plastic mix.
 Mason Pearson is known for this, but you don’t need to spend a million dollars.
 YS Park is also pretty high-end.
 Butis great, too For around $20, you get a classic signature brush that’s about 5 or 6 inches long and you can easily throw it into your backpack,” Gaita added.